Russian folklore: Russian Folklore in Soviet Russia (1917/1922 - 1991)

 Folklorists today consider the 1920s to be the Soviet Union's golden age of folklore.
 The struggling new government, which had to focus its efforts on establishing a new administrative system and building up the nation's backwards economy, could not be bothered with attempting to control literature, so studies of folklore thrived.
 There were two primary trends of folklore study during the decade: the formalist and Finnish schools.
 Formalism focused on the artistic form of ancient byliny and faerie tales, specifically their use of distinctive structures and poetic devices.
 The Finnish school was concerned with the connections amongst related legends of various Eastern European regions.
-Finnish scholars collected comparable tales from multiple locales and analyzed their similarities and differences, hoping to trace these epic stories' migration paths.
+Finnish scholars collected comparable tales from multiple locales and analysed their similarities and differences, hoping to trace these epic stories' migration paths.

-Once Joseph Stalin came to power and put his first five-year plan into motion in 1928, the Soviet government began to criticize and censor folklore studies.
+Once Joseph Stalin came to power and put his first five-year plan into motion in 1928, the Soviet government began to criticise and censor folklore studies.
 Stalin and the Soviet regime repressed Folklore, believing that it supported the old tsarist system and a capitalist economy.
 They saw it as a remnant of the backward Russian society that the Bolsheviks were working to surpass.
 To keep folklore studies in check and prevent inappropriate ideas from spreading amongst the masses, the government created the RAPP – the Russian Association of Proletarian Writers.
 The RAPP specifically focused on censoring fairy tales and children's literature, believing that fantasies and "bourgeois nonsense" harmed the development of upstanding Soviet citizens.
 Faerie tales were removed from bookshelves and children were encouraged to read books focusing on nature and science.
 RAPP eventually increased its levels of censorship and became the Union of Soviet Writers in 1932.